Skip to content

 Cash Buyer (FL Home Buyers) Real Estate Agent

-Financing contingency None (cash) Buyer's loan can fall through at closing
+Financing contingency No lender approval for our purchase funds Buyer's loan can fall through at closing

-Appraisal required No Yes (can kill the deal if low)
+Appraisal required No lender appraisal requirement for our purchase Yes (can kill the deal if low)

 When Each Option Makes Sense